mltframework/mlt_web/plugins/TransitionAffine.md

 ## Parameters

-### geometry

-title: Rectangle
-description:
-This property is deprecated.
-Use rect instead.
-type: geometry
-readonly: no
-required: no

 ### distort

 title: Ignore aspect ratio
 description:
-Determines whether the image aspect ratio will be distorted while scaling to completely fill the geometry rectangle.
+Determines whether the image aspect ratio will be distorted while scaling to completely fill the rectangle.
 type: boolean
 readonly: no
 required: no